TingchenFu/tingchenfu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, I am Tingchen Fu \[i:doʊn wɑ:n\] or 付廷琛 in Chinese.
+Hello, I am Tingchen Fu or 付廷琛 in Chinese.
 After spending lovely four years in Renmin University of China as an CS undergraduate, I am now starting a new journey in Gaoling School of Artificial Intelligence, Renmin University of China as an NLP researcher and a fanatic believer on AGI.
-Gaoling School of Artificial Intelligence (GSAI) 是一所新成立的年轻有活力的学院，汇聚了一大批热爱machine learning的研究者. and I am very lucky to start my life as a researcher at here, advised by Xueliang Zhao and Rui Yan.
-Meanwhile, I enjoy taking a short to the industry world, and I am currently an intern at Tencent AI Lab, mentored by Dr. Lemao Liu.
+Gaoling School of Artificial Intelligence.
+GSAI is a young and vibrant institute that has recently been established, bringing together a large group of researchers who are passionate about machine learning, and I am very lucky to start my life as a researcher at here, advised by Xueliang Zhao and Rui Yan.
+I occasionally have short excursions to the industry world. and I am currently an intern at Tencent AI Lab, mentored by Dr. Lemao Liu.

 I have broad research interest around intelligent dialogue system, data-driven analysis of deep learning models, and the development of large language model.
 Particularly, I am fancinated by the capacity and potential of language models and dedicated to unveil how to inject and extract knowledge from language models.
 Enjoying the exploration to the cutting edge of NLP and AGI, I am happy to share my trials and findings at top international AI Conferences.
 You can find my publications at [here]().